pawelgrzybek/pawelgrzybek.com/content/posts/2018-01-30-the-resize-observer-explained.md

 ---
 title: The Resize Observer explained
-description: How many occasions have you attached a resize listener to a whole document just to track changes on a single DOM element?
+summary: How many occasions have you attached a resize listener to a whole document just to track changes on a single DOM element?
 Those times are over — the Resize Observer is here.
 photo: 2018-01-30.jpg
 ---